The Terrible Catsafterme

 • 018.
 Toody and Muldoon Crack Down – 1/21/1962

 • The new Deputy Chief Inspector Corrigan (Lawrence Fletcher) takes a ride through Toody and Muldoon’s Sector 3 of the 53rd precinct, noting all of the minor violations – 107 in all – that the officers have failed to cite.
 When he tells Captain Block, he blows his stack at Toody and Muldoon and order them to start immediately to clean up the sector.
 The officers get angry that the citizens have taken advantage of them, and vow to be more stringent, but when they visit the store locations to address the violations, they still can’t bring themselves to issue any citation, starting with the grocer Sam Callucci (Gilbert Mack) and his mother (Helen Verbit), who has made soup for Francis and his mother.
 Toody faces a similar dilemma when he tries to cite Harry the Haberdasher (Everett Everett) for making advertising announcements, after he just got a deal for Toody’s wife.
 When Captain Block finds out that they’ve issued no citations, he assigns them to a beat on the waterfront.
 Meanwhile, Corrigan finds out from one of his fact-finding officers (Heywood Hale Broun) that although Sector 3 has a high number of minor violations, there are zero major crimes for the past nine years.
-Corrigan finds this unbelievable, and goes to check out Sector 3.
+Corrigan finds this unbelievable and goes to check out Sector 3.
 He speaks to Katz the butcher, who tells Corrigan that the merchants had decided to defend their own stores by hitting robbers over the head so as not to tie up Toody and Muldoon with unnecessary paperwork if they would report it, and over time the holdups simply stopped.
 Corrigan also meets Mrs. Colby (Mildred Clinton) of two who have named their children Francis and Gunther, since they were both born in their squad car.
-Corrigan also visits a tough guy named Cusack who used to be an avowed cop fighter, but every since he realized that the officers were walking his mother home from church, he has been unable to get angry at them.
+Corrigan also visits a tough guy named Cusack who used to be an avowed cop fighter, but ever since he realized that the officers were walking his mother home from church, he has been unable to get angry at them.
 Corrigan visits Block and apologizes for his earlier judgement and wants to meet Toody and Muldoon.
 Block immediately rushes to the docks to pick up the men and take them back to Sector 3.
 Block himself takes over the waterfront beat.
 Jake LaMotta is the seaman who needs a light.
 William Fort is Officer Hogan.
 1/8/22

 • 019.
 Toody’s Paradise – 1/28/1962